FriendsOfSymfony/FOSHttpCache/doc/litespeed-configuration.rst

       # Make sure we disable expireInSeconds because it would override our Cache-Control header
       expireInSeconds                  0

+      # If you want to use cache invalidation by cache tags, configure the general PURGE endpoint here.
+      # By default, this library is configured to use "/_fos_litespeed_purge_endpoint".
+If you'd like to
+      # have a different one, configure it here accordingly and make sure you configure the same URI
+      # in the library itself (see further down this page).
+Also make sure you don't overlook trailing slashes here!
+      purgeuri                         /_fos_litespeed_purge_endpoint

       # Enable the module
       ls_enabled                       1
     }